dadahcr2/reference/_pages/more.md

     Vehicle Mastery
   </summary>

-**How it works:** Fully upgrade your vehicle to max stats (20, 20, 20, and 20), and then you can start to collect XP for that specific vehicle.
-Each vehicle has four mastery levels, which you’ll progress through by collecting XP.
-To progress through mastery levels, you need powerful tune parts in addition to XP, and you can buy the next upgrade with coins.
+**How it works:**
+- Fully upgrade your vehicle to max stats (20, 20, 20, and 20), and then you can start to collect XP for that specific vehicle.
+- Each vehicle has four mastery levels, which you’ll progress through by collecting XP.
+- To progress through mastery levels, you need powerful tune parts in addition to XP, and you can buy the next upgrade with coins.
 XP can’t be stockpiled.

-**How to earn XP:**.
+**How to earn XP:**
 - Distances in adventure levels
 - Cup finish positions
 - Public event positions